2019 Portuguese legislative election

 The 2019 Portuguese legislative election was held on 6 October 2019.
 All 230 seats to the Assembly of the Republic were contested.

-In a campaign dominated by the Tancos airbase robbery (in which former Defense Minister Azeredo Lopes (2015–2018) was accused of trying to cover-up the finding of the stolen weapons in the robbery), but also with the good economic situation in Portugal, the Socialist Party (PS) won the elections with 36 percent of the votes and 108 seats, a gain of 22 compared with 2015.
+The Socialist Party (PS) won the elections with 36 percent of the votes and 108 seats, a gain of 22 compared with 2015.
 The PS won the big districts of Porto and Lisbon, although Porto was closer than expected, and was able to gain districts from the PSD, like Aveiro and Viana do Castelo, by razor thin margins.
-The PS won the city of Lisbon, however with a smaller share of the vote compared with 2015, 33 vs 35 percent, and, surprisingly lost the city of Porto to the PSD.
+The PS won the city of Lisbon, however by a smaller share than four years earlier, and surprisingly lost the city of Porto to the PSD, where Rui Rio was mayor for 12 years.

 The Social Democratic Party (PSD) obtained 28 percent of the votes and won 79 seats.
 The party lost 10 seats compared with 2015, and, in terms of share of vote, it was the worst result since 1983, however in terms of seats, it was only the worst result since 2005, when the party won 75 seats.
 The PSD was able to hold on to their bastions of Viseu, Vila Real, Bragança, Leiria and Madeira.
 On election night, PSD leader Rui Rio classified the results as "not a disaster" and left the door open to continue as party leader.
 However, in the aftermath of the election, several members of the party announced their intention to challenge Rio's leadership.